Hymns on Nisibis — XLV

 and she in Paradise.

-that one half of the human
+that half the human being

-should live in the Kingdom,
+shall live in the Kingdom,

-should be cast to torment.
+shall be cast into torment.

 The children of error are blind